INTERTRIBAL AGRICULTURE COUNCIL

-AMERICAN INDIAN FOODS - AIF
+AMERICAN INDIAN FOODS

-American Indian Foods come from coast to coast in the United States and are grown on the pristine lands of Native American Nations or raised in their natural waters.
-Many of these products are still harvested in ways defined hundreds of years ago.
-Native American communities are a close knit group as many of them gather families and friends together annually to harvest, celebrate, and give thanks.
+American Indian Foods (AIF) is a program of the Intertribal Agriculture Council that began in 1998 under contract with the USDA Foreign Agricultural Service.
+The partnership was developed as a platform for American Indian food businesses to showcase their products and share Tribal cultures with the world.
+American Indian Foods come from coast to coast in the United States and are grown on the pristine lands of Native Nations or raised in their natural waters.
+Many of these products are still traditionally harvested in ways defined hundreds of years ago.
+Native American communities are close knit, as many nations gather families and friends annually to harvest, celebrate, and give thanks.